Dokusan and Practice Discussion

 Rev. Hogetsu Laurie Belzer

-Rev. Hōgetsu Laurie Belzer is a dharma teacher and lineage holder in the Soto zen tradition of Shunryu Suzuki-roshi, and received dharma transmission from Rev. Taiyo Lipscomb.
+Rev. Hōgetsu Laurie Belzer is the Guiding Dharma Teacher at Ancient Dragon Zen Gate and succeeds our founding guiding teacher, Taigen Dan Leighton.
+She is a lineage holder in the Soto zen tradition of Shunryu Suzuki-roshi, and received dharma transmission from Rev. Taiyo Lipscomb.
 Since 1989, Hōgetsu has trained intensively at all three of San Francisco Zen Center’s temples, where she served as Shuso (Head Monk) with Tenshin Reb Anderson at Green Gulch Farm.
-A founding member of ADZG, Hōgetsu has supported the evolution of our practice center since its genesis and serves the wonderful ADZG community in many ways, including as Thursday morning zazen host , practice leader, and sewing practice mentor.
+A founding member of ADZG, Hōgetsu has supported the evolution of our practice center since its genesis.
+As guiding teacher, Hogetsu joyfully serves the wonderful ADZG community in many ways, including as dharma teacher, sangha leader, board member, Thursday morning zazen host, and sewing practice mentor.

 Rev. Shudo Paula Lazarz